c9/docs.c9.io/src/ide-components/editor.md

 Throughout the documentation, we'll refer to these sections by name.
 We can identify six distinct areas in the editor:

 * The top menu bar is the uppermost area, with easy access to a variety of menus
-* The project bar lets you manipulate various aspects of your project, including its active files, preferences, and choices for deployment
+* The project bar on the left lets you manipulate various aspects of your project, including its active files, preferences, and choices for deployment
 * The panel displays views according to what's been selected in the project bar
-* The toolbar is on the right-hand side, where you can find tools to check the call stack, monitor variables, and breakpoints.
+* The toolbar is on the far right, where you can find tools to check the call stack, monitor variables, and breakpoints.
 This is only activated when [debugging your code](./running_and_debugging_your_code.html).
 * The code editor is the main area where you write your code.
 * The console is the bottom area of the window.
-This can act like a desktop terminal to enter command line input, or, it can display output printed from your program
+It's an expandable area that can act like a desktop terminal to enter command line input (like `ls` or `mkdir`).
+It also displays output printed from your program's `console()` or `print()` statements, as well as providing an area for search results

 The [Project Bar](./project_bar.html), [Tool Bar](./toolbar.html), and [Console](./console.html) are powerful features, so their documentation is provided separately.
 We'll talk about the rest of the editor below: